Joe Clarke (canoeist)

+He is the 2016 Olympic champion in the K1 event, and the silver medalist in kayak cross from the 2024 Summer Olympics.
+He is also the 2023 World Champion in K1, a quadruple World Champion in the kayak cross discipline, and has won multiple medals at World and European Championships.
+He is the most successful kayak cross competitor at global level in the history of the event.

 Early life

 Clarke was born in Stoke-on-Trent, Staffordshire.
 He first tried canoeing during a trip with The Scout Association at the age of eight.
 He then applied to join the Stafford and Stone Canoe Club, but was rejected for being too young.
 He was given the chance to reapply through his middle school's canoeing club during year six at Walton Priory Middle School, but as they only had eight places available which were greatly oversubscribed he was required to write a letter to demonstrate why he deserved a place.
 His application was successful and he began training with the club, competing in his first race in 2004 at the age of 11.
 Clarke supports local team Stoke City F.C.

 Clarke attended Alleyne's Academy high school, after going to his middle school Walton Priory Middle School.
 At the age of 15 he contracted bacterial meningitis which caused an abscess behind one eye.
 He was in hospital for two weeks and was treated with intravenous antibiotics, after which he made a full recovery.